-“All right, Mr. Ford but it will need to be quick,” agreed Sam.
+“All right, Mr. Ford, but it will need to be quick,” agreed Sam.

 Sam then leaned over the cot, quietly calling to Johnny.

-Johnny had been hearing distantvoices and was fighting to regain consciousness.
+Johnny had been hearing distant voices and was fighting to regain consciousness.
 He needed to confirm that his father was actually there and now he was sure he had heard Sam -// how did everyone get here?
 This was a very confusing day.//

-Finally, he was able to open his eyes; yes, there were his father and Scott both looking very worried and Sam was there smiling down at him but with that “doctor look” that Johnny had grown to know so well.
+Finally, he was able to open his eyes; yes, there was his father and Scott both looking very worried and Sam was there smiling down at him but with that “doctor look” that Johnny had grown to know so well.

-“How are you doing Johnny?” asked Sam.
+“How are you doing, Johnny?” asked Sam.

-“I’m doing okay, Sam, How did you get here?” asked Johnny.
+“I’m doing okay, Sam.
+How did you get here?” asked Johnny.

-“Tell you about that later, right now we need to do some work – you’ll need stitches and I’m going to have to clean those wounds.
+“Tell you about that later.
+Right now we need to do some work – you’ll need stitches and I’m going to have to clean those wounds.
 Do you understand, Johnny?” asked Sam.

 “Yeah,” answered Johnny with resignation.

-“Well, I’m going to get my supplies together but while I’m doing that there are some folks here who want to see you for a bit,” said Sam.
+“Well, I’m going to get my supplies together, but while I’m doing that, there are some folks here who want to see you for a bit,” said Sam.

 With that, he motioned Frank and Josh over to the side of the cot.